HL7/carin-rtpbc/source/pages/Submit_operation.md

 * URL: [base]/Claim/$submit

 #### Submit parameter
-The operation has a single FHIR resource input parameter consisting of a **Bundle** containing a MessageHeader resource, the Claim resource and referenced supporting resources.
+The operation has a single FHIR resource input parameter consisting of a **Bundle** containing the Claim resource and referenced supporting resources.

 #### Request parameter bundle
-* MessageHeader
-	* using an eventCoding.code value of "rtpbc-request"
-	* referencing the Claim as the focus resource (MessageHeader.focus.reference)
-	* containing identifying information about the submitter in the .source and .source.endpoint elements
 * Claim - The main RTPBC request
 * Patient - Patient-identifying information
 * Coverage - Identifiers for the patient's pharmacy insurance